 Students get insight into research careers at conference

-More than 80 Faculty of Arts and Humanities and Social Sciences students attended the third Student Research Festival.
+More than 40 Faculty of Social Sciences students attended the third Faculty Student Research Conference.

-This annual event gives undergraduate students the chance to find out more about the research process and network with students from other disciplines.
-Undergraduate students from both Faculties were able to present their research to an audience of peers and Faculty academics.
+The annual conference gives undergraduate students the chance to find out more about the research process and network with students from other disciplines.
+Both undergraduate and postgraduate students were able to present their research to an audience of peers and Faculty academics.